 Theatre Arts is a complex discipline that offers theoretical training and hands-on experience for students interested in careers in acting, directing, play writing; as well as lighting, scenic, sound, costume and makeup design.
-The study of Theatre Arts encourages all students to enrich their abilities in communication, critical analysis and self-expression.
+The study of global practices in Theatre Arts encourages all students to enrich their abilities in communication, critical analysis, self-expression and encourages cultural competency.

-The Associate in Arts in Theatre Arts for Transfer (AA-T in Theatre Arts) is intended for students who plan to transfer and complete a bachelor's degree in Theatre Arts, or a” similar” major at a CSU campus.
-Students completing this degree are guaranteed admission to the CSU system, but not necessarily to a particular CSU campus or major of their choice.
-For a current list of what majors (and what options or areas of emphasis within that major) have been designed as “similar” to this degree at each CSU campus, please refer to adegreewithaguarantee.com and seek guidance from a Moorpark College counselor.
+The Associate in Arts in Theatre Arts for Transfer (AA-T in Theatre Arts) is intended for students who plan to transfer and complete a bachelor's degree in Theatre Arts, Drama, or a” similar” major at a California State University (CSU) campus.
+Each CSU campus determines which of the degrees it offers are “similar” and can be completed with the preparation included in the AA-T in Theater Arts within 60 units once a student transfers, so which majors are “similar” varies from CSU to CSU.
+For a current list of what majors (and what options or areas of emphasis within that major) have been designated as “similar” to this degree at each CSU campus, please refer to the CSU’s Associate Degree for Transfer Major and Campus Search website and seek guidance from a Moorpark College counselor.
+Students completing this degree are guaranteed admission to the CSU system, but not to a particular campus or major.

 To earn an AA-T in Theatre Arts, students must:

-- Complete 60 semester units or 90 quarter CSU transferable units that are eligible for transfer to the California State University, including both of the following:
+- Complete a minimum of 60 CSU-transferable semester units including both of the following:

-- The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements.
+- Complete the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements.

-2. Obtain a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework.
+- Obtain a minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some transfer institutions and majors may require a higher GPA.
 Please consult with a counselor for more information.

-4. Complete requirements in residency.
-For students in the Ventura County Community College District, a minimum of 12 units must be completed in residency at the college granting the degree.
+- Complete requirements in residency.
+For students in the Ventura County Community College District, a minimum of 12 units must be completed in residence at the college granting the degree.